 The “right of offset” is a term that refers to the fact that both banks and credit unions are allowed to take money from an account holder’s checking account, savings account, or certificate of deposit in order to pay off a debt on another account held at the same financial institution.
 While the government isn’t the one directly taking the money out of a bank account, they do legally allow this to happen.

 For example, if you have a checking account and a student loan through a single bank and you fail to pay your student loan, the bank has the right to take money from your checking account to pay for missed loan payments.
-If the student loan was held through a different financial institution where the account holder doesn’t have a checking account open, then no action can be taken.
+If you have a bank account with a different financial institution, however, the bank looking for your student loan payments cannot withdraw funds from that account.

 Financial institutions don’t have to give account holders advanced warning before exercising the right of offset.
 This is legally allowed as long as they follow all rules surrounding this practice.